 A description of the proposed shed that includes the material and dimensions (length, width and height)

-A residential accessory structure that does not exceed 12′ in any dimension can be constructed without having to meet the residential building code requirements, but will still need to meet all zoning requirements.
+A residential accessory structure that does not exceed 12′ in any dimension can be constructed without a building permit, but will still require a zoning permit.
 Planning and Zoning Staff will review the application to ensure that it meets the requirements for accessory buildings and structures per section 4-2 B of the Mebane Unified Development Ordinance.

 A residential accessory structure that does not exceed 12′ in any dimension can be constructed without having to meet the residential building code requirements.
 A permit is required to approve the location for meeting the setbacks of the zoning in which the structure is located.